 “Children don’t stumble onto good books by themselves; they must be introduced to the wonder of words put together in such a way that they spin out pure joy and magic.”Gladys Hunt

-Using this unit study you can teach in a range of subjects and meet some of the requirements of the National Curriculum and NSW syllabus outcomes.
+Using this unit study you can teach in a range of subjects and meet some of the requirements of the Australian Curriculum outcomes.
+With each unit study you will open their eyes to different aspects of Australia as you cover: literature, social studies, science and art.

 Witness with delight as their knowledge of Australia’s culture and heritage blossoms in a very natural way.